MV Capital Management Inc. Takes $37,000 Position in Logitech International S.A. (NASDAQ:LOGI)

 In related news, CFO Nathan Olmstead sold 3,549 shares of the company’s stock in a transaction on Thursday, May 27th.
 The shares were sold at an average price of $120.00, for a total transaction of $425,880.00.
 Following the completion of the transaction, the chief financial officer now owns 70,507 shares in the company, valued at $8,460,840.
 The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
 0.60% of the stock is currently owned by corporate insiders.

 Several analysts recently issued reports on LOGI shares.
+Zacks Investment Research lowered shares of Logitech International from a “buy” rating to a “hold” rating and set a $129.00 target price for the company. in a research report on Wednesday, June 30th.
+Credit Suisse Group restated an “outperform” rating on shares of Logitech International in a research report on Wednesday, July 28th.
 The Goldman Sachs Group lowered shares of Logitech International from a “buy” rating to a “neutral” rating in a research report on Thursday, June 24th.
-Credit Suisse Group restated an “outperform” rating on shares of Logitech International in a research report on Wednesday, July 28th.
-Zacks Investment Research lowered shares of Logitech International from a “buy” rating to a “hold” rating and set a $129.00 target price for the company. in a research report on Wednesday, June 30th.
-Morgan Stanley cut their target price on shares of Logitech International from $126.00 to $119.00 and set an “equal weight” rating for the company in a research report on Wednesday, July 28th.
-Finally, Loop Capital lowered shares of Logitech International from a “buy” rating to a “hold” rating in a research report on Wednesday, July 28th.
+Loop Capital lowered shares of Logitech International from a “buy” rating to a “hold” rating in a research report on Wednesday, July 28th.
+Finally, Morgan Stanley dropped their price target on shares of Logitech International from $126.00 to $119.00 and set an “equal weight” rating for the company in a research report on Wednesday, July 28th.
 One analyst has rated the stock with a sell rating, six have given a hold rating and four have assigned a buy rating to the company’s stock.
 The stock currently has a consensus rating of “Hold” and an average target price of $122.88.

 About Logitech International